steipete/steipete.com/_posts/2020-06-01-updating-a-hackintosh.md

 Earlier this year, I built myself a Hackintosh, [similar to this setup](https://github.com/cmer/gigabyte-z390-aorus-master-hackintosh) ([picture porn here](https://infinitediaries.net/my-2020-hackintosh-hardware-spec/)).
 I still work 95 percent of my time on my 16-inch MacBook Pro, but it’s convenient to have a really powerful machine to compile large projects (like Swift).
 I’m impressed with the overall stability — I had considerably fewer [kernel panics](/posts/how-to-macos-core-dump/) here than with my MacBook Pro, and I’m using the LG 5K in full resolution on the Hackintosh, thanks to the [Gigabyte GC-Titan Ridge](https://www.amazon.com/GIGABYTE-GC-Titan-Ridge-Thunderbolt-Component/dp/B07GBZL93X).

 To run macOS on non-Apple hardware, you need a bootloader.
-I chose [OpenCore](https://github.com/acidanthera/OpenCorePkg), as it’s fast, modern. and open source.
+I chose [OpenCore](https://github.com/acidanthera/OpenCorePkg), as it’s fast, modern, and open source.
 Legacy setups might still use [Clover](https://github.com/CloverHackyColor/CloverBootloader), but OpenCore is much better on a long-term basis, and you don’t have to disable security features such as SIP.
 If you’re curious about building a Hackintosh, check out the [OpenCore Vanilla Guide](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/).

 ## Bootable USB Drive